asdru22/Burgeon/wiki/burgeon.typ

 == Tools & Weapons

+#top_grid(
+    col: 2,
+    pb: false,
-#top_grid(col: 2, item-tooltip(
+    item-tooltip(
         bloomguard,
         type: "Tool",
         alt: "../resourcepack/assets/brg/textures/item/bloomguard_blocking.png",
+    ),
+    rad(ctrl: 0.3, def: 0.8, dmg: 0.5, heal: 0, range: 0.9, spd: 0.5),
+)

-))[Obtained from grown #(bloomguard_seed.txt-param)[Bloomguard Seeds].
+Obtained from grown #(bloomguard_seed.txt-param)[Bloomguard Seeds].
 Also drops 1-3 seeds when broken.
 When in your mainhand, holding and releasing #inputs.use will let you throw the Bloomguard, dealing #damage(5).
 When in offhand, the Bloomguard opens, so that it can be used as a shield.
-Blocking an attack will break the Bloomguard, removing one from the item stack used.]
+Blocking an attack will break the Bloomguard, removing one from the item stack used.
+#pagebreak()

+#top_grid(
+    col: 2,
+    pb: false,
-#top_grid(col: 2, item-tooltip(
+    item-tooltip(
         rootsplit_sickle,
         type: "Tool",
         max_stack: 1,
         durability: 465,
         alt: "/resourcepack/assets/brg/textures/item/rootsplit_staff_small.png",
+    ),
+    rad(ctrl: 0.1, def: 0.0, dmg: 0.8, heal: 0, range: 0.2, spd: 0.4),
+)
-))[Obtained from grown #(tangleroot.txt-param)[Tangleroots].
+Obtained from grown #(tangleroot.txt-param)[Tangleroots].
 The Sickle deals #damage(6), has 2.8 attack speed, and -1 attack range.
 If you are holding a sickle in both the mainhand and offhand, holding #inputs.use will cause them to fuse into one, becoming a Rootsplit Staff.
 When fusing the Sickles you gain Speed I for 10 seconds and Hunger II for 20 seconds.
 The Staff deals #damage(8), has 0.8 attack speed and +1 attack range.
 The Staff has 20 durability, and will break into two sickles, dealing #health(5)[splinter Damage] to the wielder.
-The durability will also be split equally between the two Sickles.]
+The durability will also be split equally between the two Sickles.

+#pagebreak()

 #top_grid(col: 2, item-tooltip(
     blooming_bulb,